Forty (40) Hours of Free Technical Assistance to Every Community, Every Year

 This last option is becoming more and more frequent – and more and more powerful.
 In FY20 and FY21, the town of Wareham used a total of 80 hours of MA as in-kind match to help secure a $60,000 redevelopment study funded by District Local Technical Assistance (DLTA) and the U.S. Economic Development Administration (EDA).
 Several other communities also used their 40 MA hours to get the ball rolling on larger projects, ranging from Master Plans to Complete Streets to Culvert Assessments.

-For more information, please contact Eric Arbeene at firstname.lastname@example.org.
-Or simply ask a staff member to help you fill out the FY20 form.
+For more information, please contact Eric Arbeene at email@example.com.
+Or simply ask a staff member to help you fill out the FY21 form.